In April, 1997, the Computer Museum has acquired its first (and only)

 used to implement memory (37 decimal digits), an

 counter/accumulator of 13 (decimal) positions, and control

 circuits.
-The basic operations (listed in Table 1) could be used
+The basic operations (listed in the table) could be used

 under control of a hard-wired program provided by the user.
 The

 connections were made by hand on a pluggable patch panel.
-Maximal
+Up to

 60 program steps could be wired on a single panel.
 For iterative